Multi-Armed Bandits With Machine Learning-Generated Surrogate Rewards

-As we will show later in Figure \ref{fig: quantile}, the multiplier $\sqrt{n_{k, t}(t^{\frac{2}{n_{k,t-2}}}-1)}$ is a conservative upper bound on certain quantile of a t-distribution.
+As we will show later in Figure \ref{fig: quantile}, the multiplier $\sqrt{ t^{\frac{2}{n_{k,t}-2}}-1}$ is a conservative upper bound on a certain quantile of a t-distribution.
 We do not present the algorithm in \cite{verma2021stochastic}, which uses the t-distribution directly, since their regret bound is suboptimal and not quite comparable with the existing ones.
-For the above algorithm can be bounded, \cite{cowan2018normal} derive the following regret bound for any $T\geq 3K$:
+For the above algorithm, \cite{cowan2018normal} derive the following regret bound for any $T\geq 3K$:

 In particular, the leading term of this regret bound matches with the lower bound established in \cite{burnetas1996optimal}, implying that the algorithm is asymptotically optimal for normal bandits with unknown variance.
 In this paper, we only consider the general case of multi-armed bandits with Gaussian rewards and unknown variance.
-Therefore, we set this optimal algorithm as the baseline to compare with, and refer as the \emph{classical UCB} algorithm thereafter.
+Therefore, we set this optimal algorithm as the baseline to compare with, and refer to it as the \emph{classical UCB} algorithm thereafter.